Birstall, Leicestershire: Transport

-The main village areas of Wanlip Lane and Harrowgate Drive are served by Centrebus service 22A while the A6 corridor is served by buses between Leicester and Loughborough operated by Kinchbus service 2 (until 4 September 2022), Skylink and Arriva Midlands services 126 and 127.
+The main village areas of Wanlip Lane and Harrowgate Drive are served by Centrebus service 22A and First Leicester 22B while the A6 corridor is served by buses between Leicester and Loughborough operated by Kincbbus Skylink and Arriva Midlands service 127.

-The Birstall Park and Ride service is at the northern end of the village and is operated by Roberts Travel Group.
+The Birstall Park and Ride service is at the northern end of the village and is operated by Roberts Travel Group with buses into Leicester City Centre during the daytime.